merlin-app/merlin-sessions-jsmodule/README.md

 # Merlin Sessions SDK

 ## Introduction
+Merlin Sessions SDK provides a way to collect events data from your application.
+It is designed to be lightweight and can be easily configured within your codebase.
+Contact us at hello@getmerlin.xyz to get access to this service.

 ## Initializing library
 1. In HTML, use `<script>` tag to link analytics `.js` file: